BurnOutTrader/fund-forge/ff_standard_lib/src/strategies/STRATEGIES_README.md

 Simply Initialize the strategy using the parameters above and pass it to our `fn on_data_received()` function.
 The engine will automatically be created and started in the background, and we will receive events in our `fn on_data_received()` function.

-We can divert strategy events to different functions if we want to separate the logic, some tasks are less critical than others.
+When we run the strategy we receive a `StrategyEvent` in our receiver.

-We can use  `notify.notify_one();` to slow the message sender channel until we have processed the last message.
+TimeSlice event represent all data captured during our buffer period, the size of the buffer is determined by the Buffer Option<Duration>.

-When we run the strategy we receive a `StrategyEventBuffer` in our receiver, the size of the buffer is determined by the Buffer Option<Duration>
+When `iter()` a `TimeSlice` we receive the `BaseDataEnum`'s in the exact order they were created.
-When we `iter()` the buffer we receive the events in the exact order they were captured.
+The timeslice has associated methods like `get_by_subscription(subscription: &DataSubscription)`, `get_by_type_borrowed(base_data_type: BaseDataType)` and `get_by_type(base_data_type: BaseDataType)`, these methods make it easy to quickly divert data of certain types to other functions for handling outside our main strategy loop.

-Similarly, when we `iter()` a `TimeSlice` we receive the `BaseDataEnum`'s in the exact order they were created.
+Other events, like order or position update events are not buffered.
 ```rust
 pub async fn on_data_received(strategy: FundForgeStrategy, mut event_receiver: mpsc::Receiver<StrategyEventBuffer>)  {
     let mut warmup_complete = false;